 Consider taking a break from having your apartment on the market and sublet it.
-Look at your co-op or condo’s subletting rules and then list your apartment to rent instead of for sale.
+First, look at your co-op or condo’s subletting rules and then list your apartment to rent instead of for sale.

-Subletting can help generate extra income to pay your mortgage on your current apartment, while you move into your new home.
+Subletting can help generate extra income to pay your mortgage on your current apartment while moving into your new home.

-When the lease is up, you can relist the apartment, and the listing will look brand new, which can generate new buzz for your home.
+When the lease is up, you can relist the apartment, and the listing will look brand new, generating new buzz for your New York City home.